postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 ### The proxy on my system requires basic authentication

-Make sure to [configure basic authentication](#configuring-the-default-proxy) for the default proxy in the Postman Desktop app.
+Make sure to [configure basic authentication](#configuring-the-default-proxy) for the default proxy in the Postman desktop app.

 You can also start Postman with the appropriate environment variables.
 Create an executable file using the code for your operating system below.
-Run the file to open the Postman Desktop app using your proxy configuration.
+Run the file to open the Postman desktop app using your proxy configuration.

 * **Windows** - Create a `postman.bat` file with the following code: